 6. Select Smarter Snacks

-Healthy snacks can help you meet your daily nutrient requirements and prevent you from overeating at your next meal.
+Healthy snacks can help prevent you from overeating at your next meal.
 Although most people grab a granola bar, pretzels or something out of a vending machine, those insulin-spiking processed products can actually leave you hungrier than before.
 Make better snack choices by packing balanced snacks or “mini meals” filled with natural, whole foods.

 Being healthy is not about being deprived, it’s about nourishing your body, mind, and spirit.
 However, avoid indulging without a plan as it can be dangerous to your health and disastrous to your progress.
 Instead, select either one day or two meals per week to “cheat” and indulge in whatever you want.